 Do you want to snap a quick video or record your screen on an Android device?
 Whether you are taking a recording for friends, showing off your gaming skills, or creating video for more professional purposes, we’ve got the fastest ways to do it.

-Taking screenshots is easy, but we’re focusing on making a longer, more complicated recording of what’s going on your phone.
+Taking screenshots is easy, but we’re focusing on making a longer, more complicated recording of what’s happening on your phone.
 If that’s exactly what you need, you should download the right Android app to help out.
 Here’s how to record the screen on an Android device using the right apps and how to get started once you have downloaded them.

-Step 2: The air circle will remain on your screen (but will not be recorded as part of the video).
+The air circle will remain on your screen (but will not be recorded as part of the video).
 Select it again and hit the pause icon to pause the video whenever you need to.
 The upper button features a red stop button when recording, and you can select this at any time to stop the video.

 Stopping the video will launch a pop-up that allows you to view the video.
 If you want to edit your creation, choose this (viewing your video will always be an option from the app as long as you have it saved).
 While viewing, you can also see a pen-and-paper editing icon right below the video player.
 Select this to start editing your video.
 You can cut and split, add background music, add intros and outros, and get the video looking just how you want.